+2. Responsibility for undertaking Core Visits transferred from Customer Compliance to DWP Visiting in February 2011.

+3. Local Services Compliance undertake robust office interviews and visits with customers in order to:

+- ensure their benefit is correct

+- uncover irregularities

-- 2. Responsibility for undertaking Core Visits transferred from Customer Compliance to DWP Visiting in February 2011. - 3.
-Customer compliance undertake robust office interviews and visits with customers in order to ensure their benefit is correct, uncover irregularities, prevent possible future fraud and encourage customers to report changes promptly.
-They look at all types of fraud in respect of all benefits; e.g. 'Working whilst in receipt', 'Doubtful disability' and 'Living as a couple' etc. - 4.
-Information on the visits that are undertaken by customer compliance officers (CCO) can be found in the Customer Compliance Guide.
-These visit types are only undertaken by DWP Visiting when requested by the compliance team and they should not be referred direct. - 5.
-ALL other visiting activity is carried out by DWP visiting.
-The following guidance (Overview of Core Visits) details a set of scenarios where a core referral is appropriate, and where relevant native benefit processing guidance identifies the need for visit intervention, HOWEVER, it cannot identify every scenario where a visit would be the best approach, and for this reason staff should apply a degree of judgement to each situation and consider whether a referral to DWP Visiting may be the best approach
+- prevent possible future fraud and

+- encourage customers to report changes promptly

+They look at all types of fraud in respect of all benefits, for example 'working whilst in receipt', 'doubtful disability' and 'living as a couple', this list is not exhaustive.

+4. For information on visits undertaken by Customer Compliance Officers (CCO) see the Local Services Compliance Instructions.
+DWP Visiting only undertake these visits when requested by the Local Services Compliance team and should not be referred direct.

+5. DWP Visiting carry out all other visits.
+See Overview of Core Visits (link is external below, it details a set of scenarios where a core referral is appropriate, and where relevant benefit processing instructions identifies the need for a visit, However, it cannot identify every scenario where a visit would be the best approach, and for this reason you should apply a degree of judgement to each situation and consider whether a referral to DWP Visiting may be the best approach.